 Higher Candidate Expectations or “The Shifting Tables”

 In 2022 candidates will continue to be in a powerful position

 to negotiate what they want from an employer.

 Competition for top talent remains fierce and candidates know that.
 In 2021, there were more open positions than job seekers in the employment market.
-In 2022 even more job listings are expected, as companies are bouncing back from the pandemic.
-Hence, skilled candidates will most likely have multiple job offers, which puts them in a position of power and employers under a lot of pressure.
+In 2022, even more job listings are expected as companies are bouncing back from the pandemic.
+Hence, skilled candidates will most likely have multiple job offers, which puts them in a position of power and employers under much pressure.

 Early Candidate Engagement